Vstroma/Project-02-checkers/README.md

 # Build and Installation Guide (MAC)
 - We currently do not have MAC instructions for the Checkers+ application.
 We hope to have this in future releases.
+- In order to run the Checkers+ application on MAC, you must clone the repository and run the program on your local MAC
 # Brainstorming Board
 - This board contains the initial features list as a path we would expect an intermediate player to take using Checkers+.
 - https://lucid.app/lucidspark/128ef961-9edf-4a88-8eaf-992d7faa5d74/edit?viewport_loc=-350%2C-445%2C3025%2C1429%2C0_0&invitationId=inv_e2d583a2-18f2-4676-8253-7a01ce813867